How to Stay Motivated After Failure

 The problem with being an intermediate learner is that you don’t get as many obvious wins.
 If you start learning a language, you can learn a few words pretty quickly.
 That feels great!
 But then you start speaking with other people in that language, and it’s SO hard.
+It’s easy to fail now.

+After you’ve failed, you have to bounce back and get back on that horse.
+And then when you’re on that horse, you celebrate getting back up.
+Celebrate every step.
 Whatever progress you’re making, it’s ok if you celebrate the smallest increments – percentage or absolute.
 There is no one on high judging you for celebrating too early.
 What matters is that you keep moving.
 Any progress is still good progress.
 Don’t let declines in progress distract you when they could just as easily motivate you.
 Some easy things to celebrate:

 - Any improvement